Nawin-Suriyaa/TodoList/README.md

 ## Introduction

-It is a simple Todo-List app , the user can register and login to the app.
-After login,the user can add,update,delete the tasks.
+It is a Todo-List app.
+The user can register and login to the app.
+After login,the user can add tasks and monitor them.
+Once the task is completed, the user can mark the task as completed which moves the task to history page.
+At anypoint of time, the user can reopen the task from history page.
+Meanwhile user can also update and delete the tasks.

 ## Features

-List key features and functionalities of your project.
+Key features and functionalities of your project.

 - Authentication: The user data is secured,only the user can see the tasks he added to the task Manager.Others do not have access to it.
-- CRUD feautre : The user can perform the crud operations like create,update,delete on the tasks easily.
+- CRUD features
+- Login Page
+- Register Page
+- Home Page (Where you can add, update and delete tasks)
+- History Page (Where you can see the completed tasks and also reopen them)

 ## Some Images
  Login Page